-Winona Ryder plays the girl of his dreams, Anthony Michael Hall is the bully who torments him, and Kathy Baker and Alan Arkin costar.
+Winona Ryder plays the girl of his dreams, Anthony Michael Hall is the bully who torments him, and Kathy Baker and Alan Arkin costar as his adoptive parents in suburbia.
 The music is once again by Danny Elfman.

 It earned an Oscar nomination for the inventive make-up and won a BAFTA for the delightful production design by Bo Welch.

 Add to My List on Disney+ or to My List on Paramount+ or to My List on MGM+